shopware5/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 });
 ```

-The only prerequisite for the `Shopware.listing.InfoPanel` component, is the configuration of the `model` option within the `configure()` method.
+The only prerequisite for the `Shopware.listing.InfoPanel` component is the configuration of the `model` option in the `configure()` method.

-Though this configuration, the info panel is able to create the appropriate template for every field, which will then be displayed in a `Ext.view.View`.
+Through this configuration, the info panel is able to create the appropriate template for every field, which will then be displayed in a `Ext.view.View`.
 Afterwards, you have to add the info panel extension to the listing window.
-For this, you have to implement the `extensions` option, containing the alias of the info panel component as xtype, within the `configure()` method:
+For this, you have to implement the `extensions` option, containing the alias of the info panel component as `xtype`, within the `configure()` method:

 ```php
 Ext.define('Shopware.apps.SwagProduct.view.list.Window', {